Bricktech2000/Notes/notes/sunk-costs.md

 # Sunk Costs

-_think about the future returns instead of what you paid in the past_
+_think about future returns instead of what you paid in the past_

 ### example